danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    >On Windows you can use [Putty](https://www.putty.org/).
 If using Windows 10 or superior, you can use built-in ssh client in the Windows Command Prompt

-   Authenticate with the user **pgadminuser** and the password you set during VM creation
+   Authenticate with the user **pgbounceradmin** and the password you set during VM creation

    ![Image0009](Media/image0009.png)